 A Theatrical Hour

-People were already trying to fix this themselves — screenshotting designs and sending them to ChatGPT for feedback.
-But everyone was doing it independently, with different prompts, different standards.
-The feedback wasn't grounded in any shared knowledge, and it was limited to whatever fit in a screenshot.
+People were already trying to fix this themselves — screenshotting designs, sending them to ChatGPT.
+Everyone doing it independently, with different prompts, different standards, none of it grounded in shared knowledge.

 Pair Design for Everyone